Carolina Shooter

 What is the process for obaining a SC CWP?

-A person who wishes to obtain a SC CWP must submit these items to SLED:
+A person who wishes to obtain a SC CWP must submit the following items:

 How do I renew my SC CWP?